 - In a large group or circle time? (maybe large groups make them nervous and they need that input to stay in control)

-So if you notice a child who is chewing a lot or maybe starting to be disruptive with their oral sensory-seeking behaviors, the first thing you can do is talk to them privately to see if they are even aware they are doing it.
-Do not call them out publicly (unless they are doing something harmful or unsafe of course), if their behavior is being caused by anxiety this will only make it worse.
+If you notice a child who is chewing a lot or maybe starting to be disruptive with their oral sensory-seeking behaviors, the first thing you can do is give them an appropriate way to get that input.
+See my ideas below.

 After you address the gross motor component, start to offer oral sensory input that is age-appropriate:

-- Chewing gum (during reading or quiet times perhaps?)
+- Chewing gum – during reading or quiet times perhaps?

-- Drinking through a straw (the act of sucking through a straw provides good oral sensory and proprioceptive input to the mouth)
+- Drinking through a straw – the act of sucking through a straw provides good oral sensory and proprioceptive input to the mouth

 If you've had a child who chews in your classroom, I'd love to hear your tips that worked for them.
 Just share below in the comments.